hkiang01/hkiang01.github.io/content/kubernetes/wildcard-certs.md

 Be careful to not put your domain in as the Host in the TXT record

+8. Wait until your TXT record propogates through the Internet's DNS servers.
+You can use a site like https://mxtoolbox.com/SuperTool.aspx

-8. When you successfully acquire your wildcard cert, create the Kubernetes TLS secret in your publicly available server, like below:
+9. When you successfully acquire your wildcard cert, create the Kubernetes TLS secret in your publicly available server, like below:

 ```bash
 # server with publicly available static ip